chrisnoonan98675/site/xl-release/how-to/create-a-jenkins-task.markdown

 To start using Jenkinsfile, create a pipeline job and add the Jenkinsfile content to the **Pipeline** section of the job configuration.

+For a detailed procedure on how to use the Jenkins Pipeline feature with the Xl Release plugin for Jenkins, refer to [XebiaLabs XL Release Plugin](https://jenkins.io/doc/pipeline/steps/xlrelease-plugin/).

 For information about the Jenkinsfile syntax, refer to the [Jenkins Pipeline documentation](https://jenkins.io/doc/book/pipeline/jenkinsfile/#creating-a-jenkinsfile).
 For information about the items you can use in the Jenkinsfile, click **Check Pipeline Syntax** on the job.

 ### Jenkinsfile example